flutter/flutter/specs/style.md

   */

   void markAsLaidOut(); // sets this.node.needsLayout and this.node.descendantNeedsLayout to false
-  virtual Dimensions layout(Number? width, Number? height);
+  virtual Dimensions layout(Float? width, Float? height);
     // call markAsLaidOut();
     // if autoreap is true: use walkChildren() to call welcomeChild() and reapChild() on each child
     // if width is null, set width to getIntrinsicWidth().value